euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 Introduction
 ------------

-ChEMBL [ChEMBL12]_ [ChEMBL14]_ is the largest open access database resource in the fields of computational drug discovery, chemoinformatics, medicinal chemistry [MedChem]_ and chemical biology.
+ChEMBL [ChEMBL12]_ [ChEMBL14]_ is a large open access database resource in the field of computational drug discovery, chemoinformatics, medicinal chemistry [MedChem]_ and chemical biology.
 Developed by the `Chemogenomics team`_ at the `European Bioinformatics Institute`_, the ChEMBL database stores curated two-dimensional chemical